heichblatt/heichblatt.github.io/content/posts/2026-05-01-structured-ai-adoption.md

 ## Intro

-You're leading a medium-sized tech organization—200-500 people across development, operations, analytics, and professional services.
-Leadership has decided: we need AI capabilities, strategically, not in a panic.
+You're leading a medium-sized tech organization -- 200-500 people across development, operations, analytics, and professional services.
+Your organization has decided to adopt AI capabilities but wants to do this strategically, not in a panic.
 The risk is chaos.
 Some teams use AI daily while others don't know what's available.
 Seniors jump to ambitious use cases while juniors haven't found the starting line.
 What you need is *structure*: a shared model for what adoption means, a roadmap for how teams progress, and clarity on each role's path.

 ## The Four Engagement Modes: A Shared Language

 First, you need a common vocabulary.
 In my previous post, "[Four Modes of AI Collaboration](/posts/2026-04-12-four-modes-of-ai-collaboration/)," I outlined a framework for how humans and AI agents work together.
-These aren't a ladder of sophistication—they're different tools for different purposes.
+These aren't a ladder of sophistication -- they're different tools for different purposes.
 But when thinking about organizational adoption, they function as *maturity levels*.

 **The four modes are:**